gvwilson/thirdbit/src/fiction/in-heck/index.md

 The tiger lowered his hands.
 "I'm glad to hear it.
 My apologies if we overreacted."
-*LIKEWISE* scrolled across the screen set into the front of the mulebot.
+`LIKEWISE` scrolled across the screen on the front of the mulebot.

 Mayor Lupus turned to Dockety.
 "Well?" she said as the moment stretched.